Identifying successful entry-level manufacturing team members

-The assessment scores were compared to the key outcomes to determine the relationships between the Talogy Modular System for Manufacturing and job performance and promotability.
+The assessment scores were compared to the key outcomes to determine the relationships between the Talogy manufacturing solution and job performance and promotability.

 The overall scores were linked to supervisor job performance ratings.
 In the first graph, the average performance percentile was calculated for the top and bottom assessment performers.
 A percentile below 50 means below average; percentile at 50 are average, and percentiles above 50 are above average.
 As shown in the graph, top assessment performers were rated noticeably higher on all areas of job performance as well as overall performance compared to the bottom assessment performers.
 In the case of overall performance, for example, bottom assessment performers were in the 28th percentile.
 These are far below average performers on the job.
 Alternatively, high assessment scorers are far above average performers (66th percentile).

-In addition, top Talogy Modular System for Manufacturing scorers are much more likely to be recommended for promotion.
+In addition, top scorers for our manufacturing solution are much more likely to be recommended for promotion.
 Supervisors were asked if the employee would be recommended for promotion.
 Among the top assessment scoring employees, 83% would be recommended for promotion, in comparison with only 35% of low scoring employees.
 Again, this assessment is able to clearly identify the highest caliber employees in the organization.

 Another important bottom line outcome this organization attends to is safety.
 Supervisors also provided ratings on individuals’ safety behaviors, such as appropriately reporting incidents and adhering to rules.
 Results show that top assessment scorers are involved in fewer safety related incidents.
 The last graph shows that a much lower percentage of top assessment scorers are involved in one or more safety incidents (7%) than the bottom assessment scorers (19%).
 Put differently, the top assessment scorers were almost 3 times less likely to be involved in a safety related incident.

-For this organization, the updated Talogy Modular System for Manufacturing accurately identifies high performing and safe individuals in their entry-level manufacturing positions.
+For this organization, the updated Talogy manufacturing solution accurately identifies high performing and safe individuals in their entry-level manufacturing positions.
 This assessment will aid this organization in improving the quality of their manufacturing workforce by boosting performance and reducing safety risk.
 And, they can do this while simultaneously reducing their time to hire and improving the candidate experience.